depman-org/depman/README.md

 ```
 git clone https://github.com/depman-org/depman.git
 ```
-3. Inside the repo, run `depman prepare-dev` to prepare the development environment.
+3. Inside the repo, run `depman prep` to prepare the development environment.

-In order to build the script (bundle it with its dependencies into a single file) run `depman build`.
+### Commands to build, test and debug

+- `depman build`: Build depman (with your system depman)
+- `depman build-run ...`: Build depman and run the freshly built depman with given arguments
+- `depman test`: Build depman, test that it can build the previous version of depman successfully and that the build result works
+- To test error handling:
+  - `depman shell-error`: Create a shell error
+  - `depman stream-error`: Create a streaming command error
+  - `depman rsync-error`: Create a rsync error

 ## FAQ

+### What happens when I run `depman my-command`?
+Here's what happens in order:

+1. Find the closest `depman/` directory, searching upwards from the current directory.
+2. Create a rootless container and mount the source directory (parent directory of `depman/`) into the container.
+The rest of the process from here runs entirely inside a container, to provide a standardized environment for Depman to operate in across platforms.
+3. Obtain the dependencies specified in the `dependencies.toml` file.
+If you gave a dependency set (depset) with the `--depsets` flag, obtain only the dependencies in the specified depset.
+4. Execute the command named `my-command` you defined in `commands.nu` with the appropriate [arguments](#commandsnu).
+The command is sandboxed with [Syd](https://crates.io/crates/syd) and can't access anything it doesn't need.
+5. That's it!

 ### Why did you create this?
 I was building a complex project for a client which started small but soon required a build system.
 There were many moving parts, C sources to compile, binaries to bundle, static assets to include.
 Reliability and reproducibility was a requirement.
-I evaluated the current mainstream build tools: Bazel, Nix, Make, Dagger, Meson, etc. All of them are either too complex, too inconvenient or too inflexible for the job.
+I evaluated the current mainstream build tools: Bazel, Nix, Make, Dagger, Meson, etc. All of them are either too big/complex, too inconvenient or too inflexible for the job.
 So I decided to build a 5 minute learning curve, fully general purpose, zero bloat minimal build tool.

 ### Why is using a bash based build script not supported?
 Please take a look at your calendar.

-To be serious, bash can't provide some of the necessary functionality like modules and structured data flow, which enable Depman to be so convenient with its low LoC count and complexity.
+To be serious, bash can't provide some of the necessary functionality like modules, structured data flow and built-in coreutils, critical features which enable Depman to be so convenient with its low LoC count and complexity.

 ### What about Nix?